Holding Hands

 We decided to name the exposition ¨Holding Hands¨ because of these intimate pictures of their hands, but also because some stories are too big for words.
 Sometimes all we can do is just hold hands.

-Marisca, born in The Netherlands, has been living and working in Barcelona for the last 5 years and recently moved back to Belgium.
-She is now working as a relationship and sex therapist.
-During her Bachelor studies in Belgium, she started to work as a volunteer with Cherut Belgium vzw.
-As a street worker, she got to know many incredible
+Marisca van Bellen, born in The Netherlands, lived in Barcelona for 5 years where she studied relationship and sex therapy and recently moved back to Belgium where she works as a therapist.
+During her bachelor studies in Belgium, she started to work as a volunteer with Cherut Belgium vzw.
+As a street worker, she got to know many incredib

-Marisca, born in The Netherlands, has been living and working in Barcelona for the last 5 years and recently moved back to Belgium.
-She is now working as a relationship and sex therapist.
-During her Bachelor studies in Belgium, she started to work as a volunteer with Cherut Belgium vzw.
+Marisca van Bellen, born in The Netherlands, lived in Barcelona for 5 years where she studied relationship and sex therapy and recently moved back to Belgium where she works as a therapist.
+During her bachelor studies in Belgium, she started to work as a volunteer with Cherut Belgium vzw.
 As a street worker, she got to know many incredible women in the red-light districts of Belgium.
 She visited the women working in the windows in Ghent every saturday evening and worked for one year full time in the safehouse in Antwerp as a caregiver.
 After moving to Barcelona the wish to share the stories that she kept in her heart became stronger and stronger.
 This exhibition is her dream come true.

-Elisabeth (Liesje) Van Gulck, born in Belgium, is a life coach, trainer, project freelancer and singer-songwriter who has volunteered in Cherut’s outreach team in Antwerp for the past 10 years.
+Elisabeth (Liesje) Van Gulck, born in Belgium, works as prevention operator at Child Focus and is a life coach, project freelancer and singer-songwriter who has volunteered in Cherut’s outreach team in Antwerp for the past 10 years.
 She is passionate about people’s freedom from coercion and exploitation.
 That is why she joined the project Marisca had been dreaming of for a long time, to give the stage to the many women who have worked behind the windows and hear their stories.
+She also performs at the expositions with her own songs.

-Together they gathered a team of photographers, graphic and interior designers and music composers to be able to give Holding Hands the professional platform it deserves.
+Together they gathered a team of photographers, graphic and interior designers and a music composer to be able to give Holding Hands the professional platform it deserves.